 In the foodservice industry sectors.
-There are many types of food and beverage operations.
+There are many types of food and beverage operations are performed.
 They may vary in size, style, location, and the market they are catering to.

 From a wayside tea stall to an exclusive fine dining restaurant of a deluxe hotel, and from midday meal services for school children to meals for industrial workers, all come under the fold of the F&B sector.